Alberto Jorge: Toluca

 Jorge was appointed interim head coach of Toluca in the playoffs of the Apertura 2002, after Uruguayan Wilson Graniolatti resigned as manager of the team.

 For the Apertura 2002 tournament, Ricardo La Volpe was the manager of the club for the regular part of the tournament, but was called to manage Mexico national football team just before the beginning of the playoff round of the tournament.
-La Volpe's assistant coach, Wilson Graniolatti was then promoted to head coach.
+La Volpe's assistant coach, Wilson Graniolatti, was then promoted to head coach.

 Claiming differences with Toluca's management after they tried to bring La Volpe back to the team, Graniolatti resigned as head coach after the quarterfinal round of the playoffs, despite winning and qualifying to the semi-final.
 Alberto Jorge, then head of the Reserves and Academy was appointed manager of the team for the semi-finals round of the tournament.

 Toluca won at the semi-finals and advanced to the final against Morelia, which they won, becoming champions of the Primera División.
-Managing Toluca for only four games (the two legs of the semi-final and two legs of the final), Alberto Jorge became the first caretaker manager, and as of today the only one, to win the Primera División title.
+Managing Toluca for only four games (the two legs of the semi-final and two legs of the final), Alberto Jorge became the first caretaker manager to win the Primera División title.

 Jorge was re-signed for the Clausura 2003 tournament, but was fired in October 2003 and Ricardo Ferretti took his position for the rest of the tournament, despite winning the Primera División title in the previous tournament and leading Deportivo Toluca to the 2003 CONCACAF Champions' Cup final.